sam-pop/NewsScraper/README.md

 # NewsScraper

-NewsScraper is a news scraping web-app that keeps you updated with the current news, lets you save your favorite articles and read/leave comments on articles.
+NewsScraper is a news scraping web app that keeps you updated with the latest news.
+You can also save your favorite articles and read/leave comments on articles.

 ## What I used
 This full-stack app was built using: